-Having removed their lower-cost policies from the market following a strategic review, Explorer appear to be focusing on the "higher-value" end of the travel insurance market – offering polices with good levels of cover and low excess fees.
-So while Explorer will not be topping the price comparison tables anytime soon, they would be a good option for any travellers who want the extra peace of mind that comes with higher levels of cover.
+Having removed its lower-cost policies from the market following a strategic review, Explorer appears to be focusing on the higher-value end of the travel insurance market – offering polices with good levels of cover and low excess fees.
+So while Explorer might not be topping the price comparison tables anytime soon, it would be a good option for any travellers who want the extra peace of mind that comes with higher levels of cover.

-Explorer offer a variety of travel insurance policies: Single Trip, Annual Multi Trip, Winter Sports (single trip), Cruise and Backpacker.
-Their single trip policies do not have a maximum age limit, with the exception of a policy including Winter Sports cover – which is available to those 70 or under.
+Explorer offers a variety of travel insurance policies: Single Trip, Annual Multi Trip, Winter Sports (single trip), Cruise and Backpacker.
+Its single trip policies do not have a maximum age limit, with the exception of a policy including Winter Sports cover that is available to those 70 or under.
 The maximum age for annual trip policies is 79 and Backpacker policies are available to customers aged 44 and under.

 Does Explorer offer travel insurance for pre-existing medical conditions?

 Yes.
-Explorer have two policies which offer cover for a number of pre-existing medical conditions: Platinum and Platinum MediPlus.
+Explorer has two policies that offer cover for a number of pre-existing medical conditions: Platinum and Platinum MediPlus.

-Explorer’s policies don’t appear at the top of price comparison tables – does this mean they’re poor value?
+Explorer’s policies don’t appear at the top of price comparison tables – does this mean it's poor value?

 By comparison, Explorer’s Gold policy (their cheapest policy) has a £1,500 cancellation limit and £75 excess.
 So in keeping with the examples above: